Bespoke, Custom & Personalised Cakes

 • A bespoke cake begins with your idea and is designed from scratch around your brief.

-• A custom cake usually begins with one of our existing designs, then adapts selected details.
+• A custom cake begins with one of our existing designs, then materially adapts it with themed decoration, toppers, figurines, logos, portraits or other substantive visual changes.

-• A personalised cake keeps the existing design and adds a simple defined detail, such as a chocolate plaque message.
+• A personalised cake keeps the existing design and adds a simple identifying detail, such as a name, age, date, initials, supplied photo print or short plaque message.

 • Bespoke gives the most creative freedom, but usually needs more time, budget and planning.

-• Custom is useful when you love an existing cake but want it adjusted for your event.
+• Custom is useful when you love an existing cake but want its design materially adapted for your event.

 • Personalised is best when you already love the cake and simply want it to feel specific to the occasion.